His style is casual but informed, enthusiastic, evocative and humorous.

 I had to go to the ‘Putting on Special Clothes’ room to be properly dressed.

 I came out wearing a garment suitable only for either night-time carp-stalking, or hazardous substance-handling.
 At first it was funny.
-But it wasn’t very long before I felt angry, sad, confused and humiliated.
+But it wasn’t long before I felt angry, sad, confused and humiliated.